Frequently Asked Questions

-To substitute either a major or support course, you will need to get a petition from the CAED Advising Center and obtain the appropriate signatures.
-Petitions for substitution of a general education course is available at the Office of the Registrar in Bldg.
-1, Room 222.
+To substitute either a major or support course, you will need to complete a Petition for Major or Support Course Substitution/Exception E-Form and it will be routed to the appropriate signatures.
+Petitions for substitution of a general education course is available by emailing email@example.com.

 5. What do I need to do to take a leave from my studies?

 If you are in good academic standing (not on academic probation), you may take an Educational Leave for up to two years.
-A Petition for Educational Leave can be picked up at the Office of the Registrar in Bldg.
-1, Room 222.
+A Petition for Educational Leave can be found on the Registrar Forms website.

 6. How does the university know when I want to graduate?

 You should contact the faculty member(s) who is teaching the course to discuss any problems you are having.
 You should also contact your faculty advisor or the CAED Advising Center as soon as you realize you are in academic difficulty.
-There are many campus resources available to you including the Academic Skills Center, Writing Lab, tutoring, etc.
+There are many campus resources available to you including the Academic Skills Center, Writing and Learning Center, tutoring, etc.

 8. I am having personal or health problems this quarter which are affecting my academics.
 What should I do?